 - uptake of screening tests for example cervical cancer screening

 - managing long term conditions, for example diabetes or epilepsy

 You can use this information to look up data in the following ways:

 - disease prevalence.

 You can use this report to compare health conditions or diseases between people with learning disabilities and the general population.
 This is often called prevalence, and is the percentage of patients who have a condition in comparison to the national average.

 We collect this information because the law requires NHS organisations to monitor and improve the way they identify and support the healthcare of people with a learning disability.
 Recent research shows that often people with learning disabilities often have poorer health or have poorer experiences of healthcare.

 The publications used compare health conditions of people recorded as having a learning disability.
 The publications show aggregated data on key health issues for people who are recorded by their GP as having a learning disability, and comparative data about a control group who are not recorded by their GP as having a learning disability.

-NHS Digital did not extract any patient level data.
-NHS Digital received data aggregated at general practice level.
-The published data are further aggregated at Clinical Commissioning Group (CCG) level reported against 77 indicators, in most cases split by age and gender categories.
+NHS Digital received data aggregated at general practice level and did not extract any patient level data.
+The published data is further aggregated at Clinical Commissioning Group (CCG) level reported against each indicator and in most cases split by sex and age categories.

 Last edited: 16 November 2021 9:23 am